Disentangling Tabular Data Towards Better One-Class Anomaly Detection: Experiments

 \textbf{Extracting two subsets with two-head self-attention can capture better correlation than with one-head self-attention:} ``Variant 2" disentangles two subsets with a one-head self-attention module.
 We implement it by $w_i^{s_2} = 1 - w_i^{s_1}$, where $w_i^{s_1}$ is produced by the attention module, and they are independent of each other.
 Evidently, ``Variant 2" is significantly inferior to our method.
 It is due to that noise attributes might be contained in subsets according to $w_i^2$, leading to less effective learning of the intrinsic correlation.
 In our method, disentangling with the two-head self-attention module helps reduce the effect of noise attributes on learning the correlation.
 Additionally, the performance gap between ``Variant 2" and ``Variant 1" further demonstrates the significance of disentangling two subsets.

 \textbf{Constraining the two subsets to be distinct is necessary for learning the correlation within normal data:} A substantial performance drop is observed in ``Variant 3", since the absence of the disentangling loss hinders the model from extracting two non-overlapping attribute subsets.
 This indicates that the disentangling loss is crucial in our method.
+We report the results of replacing our disentangling loss with MCM~\cite{yin2024mcm}’s diversity loss in Supplementary E.